 Negotiation position

-Two years of service strengthens your position.
+Two years of service also puts you in a stronger position.
 You know the role.
 The hirer knows your value.
 It is a reasonable time to ask your agency to review your rate.

 Who enforces agency worker rights in 2026?

 The Fair Work Agency (FWA) launched on 7 April 2026.
 It is now the main enforcement body for agency worker rights in the UK.
 The FWA replaced several separate enforcement bodies.
-It now handles NMW underpayment, holiday pay, and Agency Workers Regulations compliance.
+It now handles National Minimum Wage underpayment, holiday pay, and compliance with the Agency Workers Regulations.
 It can investigate hirers, agencies, and umbrella companies.

-Before April 2026, enforcement was split across different bodies.
+Before April 2026, enforcement was split between different bodies.
 HMRC handled minimum wage underpayment.
 The Employment Agency Standards Inspectorate (EAS) dealt with agency breaches.
-These now sit under the FWA.
+These powers are now under the FWA.

 The FWA can act on complaints from workers.
-It can also investigate on its own across the supply chain.
+It can also open its own investigations across the supply chain.
 That means hirers, agencies, and umbrella companies can all be looked at together.

 Holiday pay enforcement powers are expected from 2027.
-The FWA launched with NMW and agency compliance powers.
+The FWA launched with National Minimum Wage and agency compliance powers.
 Holiday pay will follow once secondary legislation is in place.
-The direction is clear: enforcement is getting tighter across all three areas.
+Enforcement is tightening across all three areas.

 How JSL affects agency workers

-Since 6 April 2026, the JSL rule puts agencies on the hook for unpaid PAYE.
-If their umbrella fails to pay HMRC, the agency carries that bill.
-That gives agencies more reason to check umbrella companies carefully.
-They are more likely to insist on accredited umbrellas and less likely to push workers into non compliant arrangements.
+Since 6 April 2026, the JSL rule has put agencies on the hook for unpaid PAYE.
+If their umbrella company does not pay HMRC, the agency ends up with the bill.
+That changes things for you too.
+Agencies are now much more careful about which umbrella companies they work with.
+They are more likely to insist on accredited umbrellas, and less likely to push workers into non-compliant arrangements.

 What should you do if your rights are being ignored?

 If you think your rights are being ignored, raise it first.
 Start with your agency or umbrella company.
 If that does not work, contact ACAS or the Fair Work Agency.
 You can also make a claim at an employment tribunal.
-Keep records of any issues from day one.
+Keep records from day one.

 Step 1: Raise it internally

 Talk to your agency or umbrella company.
-Explain which right you think is not being met and ask for a written response.
-A lot of problems come down to misunderstanding rather than deliberate non compliance.
-Get the reply in writing.
+Explain which right you think is being ignored and ask for a written response.
+A lot of issues come down to misunderstanding rather than deliberate non-compliance.
+Keep the reply.

 Step 2: Contact ACAS

-ACAS (Advisory, Conciliation and Arbitration Service) gives free and confidential help with employment disputes.
-They can explain your rights and mediate before a tribunal.
+ACAS (Advisory, Conciliation and Arbitration Service) gives free, confidential guidance on employment disputes.
+It can explain your rights and help settle matters before a tribunal.
 Contact them at acas.org.uk or call 0300 123 1100.

 Step 3: Report to the Fair Work Agency

 Since April 2026, you can report AWR and NMW breaches directly to the FWA.
-They can investigate and require back payment of wages owed.
-For holiday pay enforcement, powers are expected from 2027.
+It can investigate and require back payment of wages owed.
+Holiday pay enforcement powers are expected from 2027.

 Step 4: Employment tribunal

-For serious violations like unfair dismissal, you can make a tribunal claim.
+For serious problems like unfair dismissal, you can make a tribunal claim.
 You usually have three months from the date of the incident to bring a claim.
 ACAS early conciliation is required first.

-Keep records throughout.
-Note dates, conversations, and amounts.
+Keep notes throughout.
+Write down dates, conversations, and amounts.
 Without records, it becomes your word against theirs.

 What rights does an agency worker have from day one in the UK?

-From day one, agency workers are entitled to the National Living Wage (£12.71 per hour from April 2026), access to the same workplace facilities as permanent employees, and information about any permanent job vacancies at the hirer.
-These rights apply immediately with no qualifying period.
+From your first day, you’re entitled to the National Living Wage (£12.71 per hour from April 2026), the same workplace facilities as permanent staff, and information about any permanent vacancies at the hirer.
+There’s no waiting period for any of these rights.

 When do equal pay rights start for agency workers?

-Equal pay rights start after 12 continuous weeks in the same role with the same hirer.
-After that, your basic pay, working conditions, and holiday entitlement must match those of comparable permanent employees.
-The 12 week clock resets if there is a break of six weeks or more.
+Equal pay starts after 12 continuous weeks in the same role with the same hirer.
+After that, your basic pay, working conditions, and holiday entitlement should line up with comparable permanent employees.
+The 12-week clock resets if you have a break of six weeks or more.

 What is the Fair Work Agency and what does it do for agency workers?

 The Fair Work Agency (FWA) launched on 7 April 2026.
-It is now the main enforcement body for agency worker rights in the UK.
-It covers National Minimum Wage, Agency Workers Regulations, and employment agency standards.
+It’s now the main body enforcing agency worker rights in the UK, including the National Minimum Wage, the Agency Workers Regulations, and employment agency standards.
 It replaced several separate enforcement bodies and can investigate hirers, agencies, and umbrella companies.

 What should I do if my agency worker rights are being violated?

-Start by raising the issue with your agency or umbrella company and ask for a written response.
-If it is still unresolved, contact ACAS for free guidance or report the breach to the Fair Work Agency.
-For serious issues such as unfair dismissal or discrimination, you can make a claim at an employment tribunal within three months of the incident.
+Start by raising it with your agency or umbrella company and ask for a written response.
+If that doesn’t solve it, contact ACAS for free guidance or report the issue to the Fair Work Agency.
+For serious problems like unfair dismissal or discrimination, you can take the matter to an employment tribunal within three months of the incident.